GuilhemRuiz/ET5410-discharge-battery-software/README.md

 Here is the list of necessary libraries: `tkinter`, `fpdf`, `fpdf2`, `pyvisa`, `pyvisa-py`, `sqlite3`, `pyserial`, `datetime`, `time`, `matplotlib`, `os`, `sys`, `cx_Freeze`.

 The project is functional: it could however be improved by making a cross-platform executable, improving the interface to make it more aesthetic or adding more languages.

+I have an executable for Windows 10 already compiled.
+Send me a message if you want it.